 You might not have any symptoms and signs of AL amyloidosis until you reach the advanced stage of the condition.
 When you do notice symptoms, they will depend on the affected organs or system, such as the liver, kidney, heart, skin, tongue, intestines and nerves.
 Some symptoms and signs of amyloidosis include:

 If you have amyloid deposits in your heart, it can cause your heart muscle walls to stiffen.
-Your heart muscle may also become weaker, which affects your heart’s electrical rhythm.
+Your heart muscle may also become weaker, which affects its electrical rhythm.
 If you have amyloidosis affecting your heart, you could experience:

-The job of your kidneys is to filter toxins and waste from your blood.
-When you have kidney amyloid deposits, it affects your kidney’s ability to do this job.
-If your kidneys can’t do their job properly, dangerous toxins and water build up inside your body.
+The kidneys are responsible for filtering toxins and waste from your blood.
+Amyloid deposits on the kidneys impair their function.
+If your kidneys can’t do their job properly, fluids and toxins buildup inside your body.
 With kidney amyloidosis, you may experience:

 Gastrointestinal (GI) tract amyloid deposits slow your muscle contractions down, which you need to move food through the intestines.
 When this happens, it interferes with digestion.
 You may experience: